 The central elements of any Reflex workflow are the RecipeExecuter actors that actually run the recipes.
 One basic way to embed a RecipeExecuter in a workflow is shown in Fig 6.1, which is the most simple version of a Composite Actor.
 The RecipeExecuter is preceded by an SofSplitter, and followed by an SofAccumulator.
 The function of the SofSplitter is to investigate the incoming SoFs, sort them by "purpose", and create separate SoFs for each purpose.
 The RecipeExecuter then processes each of the SoFs independently (unless they are actually the same files).
 Finally, the SofAccumulator packs all the results into a single output SoF.
-The direct relation between the SofSplitter and SofAccumulator is used to communicate the number of different SoFs created by the SofSplitter.
+The direct relation between the SofSplitter.
 A workflow will only work as intended if the purpose of all the files a recipe needs as input is identical.
 The only exception to this rule is that a purpose can also be "default".
 In this case, the file is included in any output SoF created by the SoFsplitter and SofAccumulator.

 The reason for this scheme is best explained by an example.
 For a complex DataSet, the Data Organiser might have selected a large number of individual raw biases.
 The different biases are to be used to calibrate different frames, e.g. the science frames and the standard star frames.
 The Data Organiser determines and records this "purpose" of each bias, and this information is included in the DataSet and each SoF created from this DataSet.
 The FitsRouter directs all raw biases to the calibration Composite Actor.
-The SofSplitter then creates SoFs, one for the biases to be used for the science frames, and (probably) separate ones for the biases to be used for the standard star observations.
-The calibration recipe creates one master bias (and other products) for each SoF, and the SofAccumulator then creates a SoF that contains all the products.
+The SofSplitter then creates SoFs, one for the biases to be used for the science frames, and (probably) separate ones for the biases to be used for the science as a SoF that contains all the products.